 - Xperia 10 Plus: Qualcomm SD630, 4/6GB RAM, 64GB storage, 3000mAh

-As you would expect from a succeeding device, the Xperia 10 II improves on the internals of the Xperia 10 and Xperia 10 Plus.
-The 2020 device runs on the Qualcomm Snapdragon 665 processor, supported by 4GB of RAM as standard.
+As you would expect from a succeeding device, the Xperia 10 III improves on the internals of the Xperia 10 II, as well as - naturally - the Xperia 10 and Xperia 10 Plus too.
+The 2021 device runs on the Qualcomm Snapdragon 690G platform, supported by 6GB of RAM.
+That chipset means the Xperia 10 III is a 5G capable device, which is the first for the Xperia 10 range.

 The Xperia 10 and Xperia 10 Plus both run on the Qualcomm Snapdragon 630 processor with 3GB of RAM as standard for the smaller model and 4GB of RAM as standard for the Plus model.
-Both come with 64GB of internal storage, while the Xperia 10 II comes with 128GB.
+Both come with 64GB of internal storage, while the Xperia 10 II and Xperia 10 III come with 128GB.

-All three models support microSD for storage expansion but the Xperia 10 II will take cards up to 1TB, while the Xperia 10 and Xperia 10 Plus will only support cards up to 512GB.
+The Xperia 10 II, Xperia 10 and Xperia 10 Plus all support microSD for storage expansion but the Xperia 10 II will take cards up to 1TB, while the Xperia 10 and Xperia 10 Plus will only support cards up to 512GB.
+At the time of writing, it was not confirmed if the Xperia 10 III will also offer microSD support.

-In terms of battery capacities, the Xperia 10 II wins here too.
-It offers a 3600mAh battery, while the Xperia 10 has a 2870mAh battery and the Xperia 10 Plus has a 3000mAh battery.
-All models offer Sony technologies like Stamina Mode however.
+In terms of battery capacities, the Xperia 10 III wins here too.
+It offers a 4500mAh battery, compared to the Xperia 10 II's 3600mAh battery, Xperia 10's 2870mAh battery and Xperia 10 Plus' 3000mAh battery.
+All models offer Sony technologies like Stamina Mode however and the Xperia 10 III also has Sony's Battery care feature.

 - Xperia 10: Dual rear, 8MP front